 4: In vitro generation of blastoids from trophoblast and embryonic stem cells.
 Nicolas C Rivron.
 Protocol exchange.
 2018.

 5: Kicheva A, Rivron NC.
 Creating to understand - developmental biology meets engineering in Paris.
 Development.
 2017 Mar 1;144(5):733-736. doi:10.1242/dev.144915.
 PubMed PMID: 28246208.

 Self-organization is a fascinating family of mechanisms underlying the formation of patterns of behaviors in populations.
 It has been mathematically resolved to explain the behaviour of populations of animals (e.g., ants, bees).
 For example, fish schools, ant colonies and bird flocks coordinate their collective behaviors to control the emergence and progression of patterns and functions.
-This broad range of decentralized, adaptive behaviors based on local interactions is called self-organization.
+This broad range of mechanisms is decentralized, adaptive, and based on dynamic local interactions.
 However, it remains unknown to which extent the same mechanisms apply to multicellular development.
 We explore how self-organization complements traditional hierarchical genetic (e.g., HOX genes collinearity) and molecular (e.g., morphogen gradients) processes to shape the mammalian organism.

 Unleashing the intrinsic potential for stem cells to spontaneously organize in-a-dish requires to precisely control simple boundary conditions (e.g., cell number, confinment, multicellular geometry).
 We developed microfabrication, computational, and genetic technologies to establish these boundary conditions, modulate and monitor behaviours at the single cell level.
 These tools increase the reproducibility, throughput, and prediction of stem cell behaviours, and are thus empowering for scientific discoveries.